starvagrant/toh/toh.markdown/amousenamedmargot.md

 "Practice for when I tell my story tomorrow," Creed muttered, and went to the bathroom before retiring.

-He came back to the painr of beds.
+He came back to the problem of beds.
 It would be a little awkward to get back in the same bed with Margot.
 But then it might be a little awkward if he didn't get back in the same bad.
 He wasn't quite sure which would be worse.
 So he curled back into the bed Margot was sleeping in.
 It was closer to the bathroom.

 	@	@	@

 Dr Creed awoke in the morning to find Margot watching Animal Planet and nibbling on pretzels.

-"You know it's been a long time since I watched televiosn," Creed anounced, startling Margot.
+"You know it's been a long time since I watched television," Creed announced, startling Margot.

 "Me too."

-"Funny, they prbably spent more on the television than the furniture."
+"Funny, they probably spent more on the television than the furniture."

 "Well, you can't distract yourself from a crappy television by laying down on a nice bed."